Typhoon Maysak: NZ livestock ship and crew missing in storm off Japan coast | DW | 03.09.2020

 The ship sent a distress call from the west of Amami Oshima island in southwestern Japan as strong winds and rains from typhoon Maysak lashed the region.

 The Gulf Livestock 1 left Napier on New Zealand's north island on August 14 with 5,867 cattle, heading for the Port of Jingtang in Tangshan, China.
-The expedition was supposed to last for around 17 days, New Zealand's foreign ministry told news agency Reuters.
+The trip was supposed to last for around 17 days, New Zealand's Foreign Ministry told Reuters news agency.

 The crew consisted of 39 citizens from the Philippines, two from New Zealand, and two from Australia, Japan's coastguard confirmed.